evmos/ethermint/x/feemarket/spec/01_concepts.md

 , where `baseFee` is the fixed-per-block network fee per gas and `priorityTip` is an additional fee per gas that can be set optionally.
 Note, that both the base fee and the priority tip are a gas prices.
 To submit a transaction with EIP-1559, the signer needs to specify the `gasFeeCap` a maximum fee per gas they are willing to pay total and optionally the `priorityTip` , which covers both the priority fee and the block's network fee per gas (aka: base fee).

-## Base fee
+## Base Fee

-The base fee per gas is a global gas price defined at the consensus level.
-It is tored as a module parameter and is adjusted at the end of each block based on the total gas used in the previous block and gas target (`block gas limit / elasticity multiplier`):
+The base fee per gas (aka base fee) is a global gas price defined at the consensus level.
+It is stored as a module parameter and is adjusted at the end of each block based on the total gas used in the previous block and gas target (`block gas limit / elasticity multiplier`):

 - it increases when blocks are above the gas target,
 - it decreases when blocks are below the gas target.

-Instead of burning the base fee (as implemented on Ethereum), the `feemarket` module allocates the base fee for regular [Cosmos SDK fee distribution](https://docs.cosmos.network/master/modules/distribution/).
+Instead of burning the base fee (as implemented on Ethereum), the `feemarket` module allocates the base fee for regular [Cosmos SDK fee distribution](https://docs.evmos.org/modules/distribution/).

-## Tip
+## Priority Tip

 In EIP-1559, the `max_priority_fee_per_gas`, often referred to as `tip`, is an additional gas price that can be added to the `baseFee` in order to incentive transaction prioritization.
 The higher the tip, the more likely the transaction is included in the block.

-In the Cosmos SDK, however, there is no notion of prioritization.
+Until the Cosmos SDK version v0.46, however, there is no notion of transaction prioritization.
 Thus the tip for an EIP-1559 transaction on Ethermint should be zero (`MaxPriorityFeePerGas` JSON-RPC endpoint returns `0`).
+Have a look at [ADR 067](https://github.com/tendermint/tendermint/blob/master/docs/architecture/adr-067-mempool-refactor.md) to read about future plans on transaction prioritization in the Cosmos SDK.

 ## Effective Gas price